jasonrudolph/one-rep-max/README.md

 track your workouts and you care about not losing your data), be sure to set up automatic backups for your data.
 You can use the [backup services provided by MongoHQ][mongohq-backup] or your can roll your own.

+# Vim users are people too

+If you're a Vim user, you'll want to be able to evalulate ClojureScript forms from Vim and have them sent to the browser for execution.

+1. Install tmux
+2. Install [tslime.vim][tslime.vim] and set up your keybindings as described in the tslime README
+3. Install [lein-repls][lein-repls] and install the `cljsh` script on your path
+4. Open a tmux session with two panes, each of which is in the root project directory
+5. In one pane ...
+    1. Run `lein repls`
+    2. In the REPL prompt which appears, type `(go)`
+6. In the other pane ...
+    1. Open Vim
+    2. Find a form that you want to evaluate and hit Control-c Control-c
+    3. You'll be prompted to identify the tmux session, window, and pane where you ran `lein repls`.
+Do so, and watch the magic happen.

+For more info on working with Vim and ClojureScript, check out the [ClojureScript wiki][clojurescript-with-vim].
+(The steps above are a subset of the steps described in the wiki, but this is all you need for evaluating *ClojureScript* code from within Vim.)

 # Credits